Skip to main content

 Hide All Zero Values Optional Section

 This setting can affect the editor’s value readability.
-In the example below, the editor hides the minutes section.
+In the following code snippet, the editor hides the minutes section.
 As a result, the editor value is short but unclear.

 <DxMaskedInput @bind-Value="@time"